Ph.D in Information Systems and Technology

 The completion of at least 76 units is required for Ph.D students.
 Though most of these units will be taken at CGU, it is possible that certain units may be waived or transferred.
-Students may also specialize in one of our sub-field areas - GIS Solution Development, Cyber Security and Crisis Management, Social Technologies, Health Informatics, Mobile Technologies and Cloud Computing, Computational Methods - or design their own specialization.
+Students may also specialize in one of our sub-field areas - GIS , Cyber Security and Networking, Health Informatics, Data Science and Analytics, and IT Strategy and Innovation - or design their own specialization.

 Download the Ph.D Academic Planning Sheet

 The Screening Exam must be successfully completed before a student is allowed to advance to Ph.D candidacy.
 The exam is integrative, and thus does not focus on the topics of any single course, but requires proficiency in topic areas of all required courses.

 The Qualifying Portfolio is a compilation of activities that reflect the abilities necessary for success as a Ph.D.
 There are five required items, though students are expected to work with their faculty advisors in order to create portfolios tailored to their own needs.
 The required items are:

 - A refereed paper published in the proceedings of a conference.

 - A refereed journal article that has been published, accepted for publication, or revised and resubmitted with the student as a primary author.

 - One grant proposal, consulting engagement, or related practice.

 - Post-secondary teaching or mentoring.

 To be conducted per current CGU rules.
 Students should discuss this with their dissertation advisors at an appropriate time.
 Typically, students identify their dissertation advisors following completion of the screening exam.